 However, the holidays just never seem long enough.
 Just as we get used to sleeping in and having later nights, the new school term comes knocking.
-For those of us living in the Western Cape, the September holidays just seem to always end so abruptly and we tend to hit the fourth term running.
+For those of us living in the Western Cape, the April holidays just seem to always end so abruptly and we tend to hit the second term running.
 That applies to both the children and teachers alike.

-Now that the first week of school is over, and we’ve adjusted to the termly routine, we also have to face the prospects of exams, and those dreaded ongoing assessments.
-The reality is that exams are only a month away, mid-November.
+Now that the first week of school has started, and we’ve adjusted to the termly routine, we also have to face the prospects of exams and those dreaded ongoing assessments.
+The reality is that exams are only about 8 weeks away, end May / beginning June depending on your child’s school.
 Your child should be receiving their exam timetable fairly soon which is normally the wake-up call.

 Routine is the key to getting out of holiday mode.
 The quicker your daily routine falls into place, the quicker a new rhythm takes over and getting ready for exams won’t feel so daunting.

 - Prepare a study area.
 This is critical.

 - Ensure your child has all the stationery they need at home and school, with spares available.

 - Make morning wake-ups and bedtimes a part of the routine.

 - Set a realistic study program.
 Let your child be part of this process, and listen to your child (within reason) as it is him or her that will be doing the studying.